 Transmission typically occurs when people do not use barrier protection during intercourse, such as a condom.
 It may also happen if people with known risk factors are not taking preexposure prophylaxis (PrEP).
 PrEP is a treatment that aims to prevent HIV transmission.

 In extremely rare cases, HIV may be transmitted through blood transfusions.

 Undetectable = untransmittable

-Undetectable HIV is when the amount of HIV in the body is so low that a blood test cannot detect it.
-People may be able to achieve undetectable levels of HIV by closely following the prescribed course of treatment.
+HIV is considered undetectable when the amount of the virus in the body is so low that a blood test cannot identify it.
+Some people use a shorthand to refer to the fact that undetectable levels of HIV are untransmittable: U=U.